CENTRAL AMERICA WAR (1979-1992)

 deflection-vs-accident-prone

-Compare and contrast similar foreign military operations and you will see that Honduras remains the only foreign deployments classified as ‘training and war games’ where imminent danger existed, hostilities persisted, and Purple Hearts were issued, yet the U.S. maintains this was all for training and games.
+Compare and contrast similar foreign military operations and you will see that Honduras remains the only foreign deployments classified as training and war games where imminent danger existed, hostilities persisted, and Purple Hearts were issued, yet the U.S. maintains this was all for training and games.

-Here is DoD’s position.
-DOD Response 20 Apr 2018 Office of the Assistant Secretary of Defense; When asked to create a Central America Campaign Medal “the Department of Defense (DoD) cannot support such a request” because “campaign medals recognize deployed participants in large-scale or long-duration combat operations, and are associated with the highest level of personal risk and hardship.
+Here is DoD’s position: DOD Response 20 Apr 2018 Office of the Assistant Secretary of Defense; When asked to create a Central America Campaign Medal “the Department of Defense (DoD) cannot support such a request” because “campaign medals recognize deployed participants in large-scale or long-duration combat operations, and are associated with the highest level of personal risk and hardship.
 U.S. military training exercises conducted in Honduras during the 1980’s and early 1990’s were not qualifying combat operations.”

 In 2014, DoD had 54 designated IDP (combat) areas world-wide, many with zero fatalities, few if any wounded and little or no hostile attacks reported in many years, yet everyone deployed received IDP, combat awards and Combat Zone Tax benefits.

-— QUICK FACTS —
+— SPECIFIC FACTORS —

 The Executive Branch declared a National Emergency against Nicaraguan on May 1, 1985 which lasted until March 17, 1990.
 The U.S. also imposed a trade embargo and terminated its Treaty of Friendship, Commerce and Navigation with Nicaragua during this same period.
-The U.S. took these steps to “deal with the unusual and extraordinary threat created by the aggressive actions of the Government of Nicaragua in Central America…and therefore to the United States.”
-(EO 12513 May 1, 1985; U.S. Dept. of State memo subj.
-Economic Sanctions Against Nicaragua, John D. Blackan, May 8, 1985) Other related threats existed from 1979 to 1992.
+The U.S. took these steps to “deal with the unusual and extraordinary threat created by the aggressive actions of the Government of Nicaragua in Central America…and therefore to the United States (EO 12513 May 1, 1985; U.S. Dept. of State memo subj.
+Economic Sanctions Against Nicaragua, John D. Blackan, May 8, 1985).”
+Other related threats existed from 1979 to 1992.
 Also, DOD began issuing Hostile Fire Pay to U.S. military members serving in El Salvador on October 1, 1979 which should be the starting date of the CA War.
 The Honduras portion of the CA War remains the only such Presidential National Emergency declaration against a foreign enemy where U.S. forces were dispatched and no Campaign or Expeditionary medal was awarded.

 These two incidents alone establish that regular military conventional U.S. combat forces, based in Honduras, were conducting combat missions in support of the Central America War.
 As with the Bosnia / Kosovo low intensity conflict with one hostile death, all U.S. service members who deployed to Honduras should have their service records updated with proper combat recognitions and listed deployments.